nusco/narjillos/backlog.md

 + Save to remote database
   If the DB is configurable, then it's easier to run experiments in the cloud.

-##Advanced Body Plans
->goal: specialized creatures

-    Give evolution more power to shape interesting creature bodies.

-* Less constraining mirroring
-  It should be possible to mirror an organ without necessarily mirroring the entire subtree.

-* "Loop" instruction in body plan
-+ "Jump" instruction in body plan
-+ "Call" instruction in body plan

-- Duplicate organs during mutation instead of mirroring them
-  To favour emergent complexity.
-There are studies who say it would, at least.

-- Different shapes for body segments

 ##Dish Edges